Brazil judge drops objection to Rousseff impeachment proceedings

 Rousseff’s position is stronger in the Senate, her last line of defense, but if the impeachment case drags on into next year public pressure on the Senate to remove her could grow due to the recession that is fueling inflation and unemployment.

-Reporting by Anthony Boadle; Editing by Lisa Von Ahn, Tom Brown and Andrew Hay
+Reporting by Anthony Boadle; Editing by Lisa Von Ahn, Tom Brown Andrew Hay, Jeb Blount and Leslie Adler